jeremysalwen/HaliteClustering/readme.txt

 running Halite:

-Halite \alpha H hardClustering initialLevel dim memoryMode
+Halite \alpha H hardClustering initialLevel dim memoryMode inputFile outputFile

-Obs.: - the input/output specs are defined in "arboretum/ioSpecs.h".
+Obs.:
       - the default value for \alpha is 1e-10.
       - the default value for H is 4.
       - hardClustering = 1 means that the result will be a dataset partition (one point belongs to at most one cluster).